I may receive a commission from a purchase. See more details here.

 Sounds like the perfect setting for a weekend getaway.

-Around here the lodgings often tuck into oak‑studded hillsides, so you get sunsets and stars at night and quick access to tasting flights by day.
+Around here the lodgings are often tucked away into oak‑studded hillsides.
+So you get sunsets, stars at night and quick access to tasting flights by day.

 It’s also a popular area for weddings.